gasleakdetector_web_logo

 setParam method

-The setParam(…) method designed to set new GasLeakDetector object parameter value. setParam(…) is thread-safe method.
+The setParam(…) method is designed to set a new GasLeakDetector object parameter value. setParam(…) is a thread-safe method.
 This means that the setParam(…) method can be safely called from any thread.
 Method declaration:

 bool setParam(VFilterParam id, float value) override;